herculesArmy/aave_v3_risk/docs/ASSIGNMENT_ANSWERS.md

 4. **Debt Composition (Middle Left)**: WETH debt dominates at 39.7% ($5.88B), followed by stablecoins (USDT 27.6%, USDC 21.2%), creating ETH-long exposure.

-5. **Health Factor Distribution (Middle Center)**: Shows bimodal distribution - many users clustered around HF ≈ 0.5 (high risk) and another group at HF > 2.0 (low risk).
-The left tail (HF < 1.0) represents 281 accounts below liquidation threshold.
+5. **Health Factor Distribution (Middle Center)**: With E-Mode LT, most users cluster around HF 1.0-1.5 (healthy).
+Only 5 accounts have HF < 1.0 - these are users not in E-Mode or with PT token collateral.

 6. **Correlation Heatmap (Middle Right)**: Near-perfect correlation (0.999) between WETH, weETH, wstETH, rsETH, ezETH, osETH explains the tight VaR distribution - when ETH moves, all correlated assets move together, keeping debt/collateral ratios relatively stable.

 7. **Cumulative Distribution (Bottom)**: CDF with confidence intervals shows the probability distribution.
-The steep curve between $1.3B-$1.5B indicates most scenarios cluster in this narrow range, with only 1% exceeding the 99% VaR threshold.
+The steep curve between $10M-$30M indicates most scenarios cluster in this narrow range, with only 1% exceeding the 99% VaR threshold.

 ---

 ## Key Findings

-### 1. Modeled Liquidation Shortfall at Current Prices
+### 1. Low Protocol Risk with E-Mode

-**Mean bad debt of $1.35B exists at current prices** (before any price shocks).
+**Mean bad debt of $15.6M exists at current prices** (before any price shocks).

 **Important Clarification**: This is NOT on-chain realized bad debt.
 It represents the **hypothetical liquidation shortfall** if all accounts were fully liquidated immediately, calculated as: